1. Home

 Enabling the energy transition through a smarter grid

-EA Technology is a leading solutions provider for monitoring and management of electrical grids and assets.
-The company’s industry-leading product suite comprising hardware, software and services promotes the development of decarbonized, resilient, accessible, low-cost energy networks globally.
+EA Technology is a leading solutions provider for monitoring and managing electrical grids and assets.
+Its industry-leading suite of hardware, software and services supports the development of decarbonized, resilient, accessible and low-cost energy networks globally.
+Founded in 1966 as a ground-breaking R&D organization for the UK electricity industry, EA Technology now serves customers worldwide.

 Year acquired